The Speaking Industry in Australia

-And now, in Australia every day, at literally hundreds of events ranging from small team sales meetings and service group dinners to huge corporate conventions and multi national conferences, professional speakers go about their business of presenting ideas, information, views and values to entertain, enthralls, educate and energize both the audience and the organisers.
+Now every day in Australia at literally hundreds of events ranging from small team sales meetings and service group dinners to huge corporate conventions and multi national conferences, professional speakers go about their business of presenting ideas, information, views and values to entertain, enthral, educate and energize both the audience and the organisers.

 It is the only professional body in Australia representing the members of the professional speaking industry.
 It exists to develop, promote and uphold the highest possible standards for the benefit of both its members and the public they serve.
 Any person who has an interest in the speaking industry whether speaker or supplier, seasoned professional or raw recruit is eligible to apply for membership and accreditation at the appropriate level.

-The mission of National Speakers is to ensure the standard of excellence in the profession of speaking and to promote professional speaking through:
+The mission of Professional Speakers Australia is to ensure the standard of excellence in the profession of speaking and to promote professional speaking through:

 - A belief in and adherence to the highest standard of ethics.

 - A commitment to continued development of expertise and knowledge.

 - A responsibility to clients and to the professional services we provide.